wilstep/Temperature-Logger/README.md

 Temperature logging program for the BeagleBone Black

 #### What you need
-1 off BeagleBone, 1 off Breadboard, 1 off 1.5k resistor, 1 off LM335Z temperature sensor linear ic, 1 off multimeter
+1 off BeagleBone, 1 off Breadboard, 1 off LM335Z temperature sensor linear ic \**, 1 off LM358 Low power dual op-amp linear ic, various resistors, 1 off 10 or 25 turn 10k trim pot, 1 off multimeter

-This was just the temperature sensor available at my local Jaycar store.
+\**This was just the temperature sensor available at my local Jaycar store.
 One could easily addopt for a different temperature sensor (would require minor changes to the code) but be careful not to put more than 1.8v into the ADC

 #### The BBB ADC
 This works on my BeagleBone Black, which is running Debian with kerel 4.1.15-ti-rt-r43